 All of the above methods have one common denominator – they are industrial technologies and, consequently, are very expensive both in the context of the purchase of the machines themselves and their subsequent operation.
 Therefore, it is something completely incomparable to the prices of popular desktop 3D printers printing from plastic or light-cured resins.
 3D printing from metal in the most popular edition described at the beginning (i.e. melting the powder with a laser beam) is essentially a welding process.
 This is important because it involves a number of nuances and requirements described below, and that under no circumstances should this technique be combined with 3D printing from thermoplastics or resin.
 The only related method is SLS (selective laser sintering), where instead of metallic powders we use polyamide.

-3D-TAL uses a 3D Systems – ProX DMP 320 printer in its operations, with a working chamber of 275 x 275 x 420 mm.
-The company mainly uses two metal alloys – 316L steel and AlSi10Mg aluminum, but the machine itself can also print titanium TiGr1, TiGr5 and TiGr23, nickel Ni625, Ni718 and chromium-cobalt CoCrF75.
+3D Systems ProX DMP 320 printer has a working chamber of 275 x 275 x 420 mm.
+We use mainly two metal alloys – 316L steel and AlSi10Mg aluminum, but the machine itself can also print titanium TiGr1, TiGr5 and TiGr23, nickel Ni625, Ni718 and chromium-cobalt CoCrF75.

-For the purposes of this article, 3D-TAL printed the Cedrick model – the robot from our logo.
+For the purposes of this article, we printed the Cedrick model – the robot from our old company logo.
 The robot was made of 316L steel and measures 100 mm in the Z axis.
 Its weight is over 1 kg!
 Its market value is… couple of thousand USD!
 Generally, this is not something that is usually printed on this type of machines.

 We start work in 3D Xpert software by 3D Systems, where we prepare a model for the 3D printing.